Information for film producers

 It is ironic, then, the first title under which I will begin these words, “The Beginning”, as I sit here with my life nearing its end.
 In truth, I have no fear of death, as that transition holds no secrets for me.

 I very much doubt that anyone who has visited the afterlife and knows how pleasant it is could fear it.
-Also, because of that, as I continue to be ground down by the routine ailments of old age, at my ninety years and feeling my mind is still rather young, I feel the need to put down on paper, under this soft candlelight, everything I experienced in that glorious place.
+Moreover, because of that, as I continue to be ground down by the routine ailments of old age, at my ninety years and feeling my mind is still rather young, I feel the need to put down on paper, under this soft candlelight, everything I experienced in that glorious place.

 I still ask myself why I chose to return to this planet.
 The senseless globalization, the conflicts between major powers and poverty are scourges that should have been overcome long ago, but instead they persist and, truth be told, they make me question the decision I made.

-Perhaps I returned to experience what it would be like to raise a family, or to be able fulfill myself as a person in the place that witnessed my birth, or perhaps it was to recover the feeling of living a life in which I could go unnoticed among the people.
+Perhaps I returned to experience what it would be like to raise a family, or to be able to fulfill myself as a person in the place that witnessed my birth, or perhaps it was to recover the feeling of living a life in which I could go unnoticed among the people.
 What do I know?
-What I do know is that it was an irrevocable decision and it is precisely that which defines people's futures, their resolutions and the way they approach them based on their own individual ethics.
+What I do know is that it was an irrevocable decision, and it is precisely that which defines people's futures, their resolutions and the way they approach them based on their own individual ethics.

 The memories of that wonderful place still invade my mind, memories of its sincere and honest people, true friends who I had to leave behind and who, in what remains of this finite life, I will never see again.
 Wonderful people who will be forgotten were I not to tell what I must tell.